In partnership with the Astronomical Society of the Pacific

 Due to the Covid-19 pandemic we are beginning to ease into outreaching to the public once again as more of us are vaccinated against this terrible virus.
 As always, stay safe.

 Kansas Astronomical Observers is based out of Wichita Kansas.
 We schedule outreach for private and public groups.
 We also help folks with their telescopes that have trouble setting it up and using it.
 This service is free to the public.

 Our club has partnered with the Lake Afton Public Observatory (LAPO).
 Many of the staff members are club members too.
 LAPO is open to the public on Friday and Saturday nights.
 Special appointments can be made upon request.
 Many of our club members set up on the north pad with their telescopes and it's free to the public to observe with them.
 You are welcome to bring your telescope along and setup and observe with us.
 Entering the Observatory is a small fee.
 The Observatory provides many visual and hands on displays plus an observing program using their big telescope under the dome.

 We participate out at Fall River with an annual event in August with an outreach program and telescope viewing.
 Check our calendar for dates, times, with directions to get there.
-The park rangers provide home made icecream for sale.
 The Fall River State Park does require a fee to enter the park.
 Here is a link to the Fall River Park if you require a RV reservation or find out more about this beautiful park.

 We are also invited to the annual event in June to the Symphony In The Flint Hills.
 This can be found on our calendar of events as to when it has been scheduled and where it will be located.
 This event falls on the second weekend of the month of June.
 The location changes every year.
 The Symphony does require a fee to attend the concert.
 Follow this link to order your tickets or find out more about the Symphony in the Flint Hills.